bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Data_Provenance.rst

 We can see that we have specified several directories to be added as source files: the ``src`` folder that contains the ``.java`` and ``.class`` files, the ``jar`` folder with the ``sparseLU.jar`` file, and the ``xml`` folder with extra xml configuration files.
 Besides, we also add the ``Readme``, ``pom.xml``, and the ``ro-crate-info.yaml`` file itself, so they are packed in the resulting crate.
+This example also shows that the script is able to select the correct ``SparseLU.java`` main file from the ones specified as ``sources_dir``, although three files use the same file name (i.e., they implement 3 versions of the same algorithm: using files, arrays or objects).

 It is also interesting to note the differences in the URIs used to reference input and output files when provenance is run in a supercomputer, instead of a laptop (as shown in the previous example).
 Since we do not add explicitly the input